Is Air Fried Food Good for Fatty Liver? [Answered]

 Not adding that extra fat will keep the food even healthier, while the taste will be pretty much the same.

 If you really can’t go without the added oil, make sure to add as little as possible.
-A teaspoon is enough for potatoes.
+A teaspoon is enough for potatoes and most dishes.

 Chicken already has fat, so there’s no need to add extra (but you do have to remove the skin!)